Code-Institute-Submissions/EnjoyBristol/README.md

 ## Technologies Used

-* The project uses HTML and CSS languages.
+* The project uses HTML, CSS and JavaScript languages.
 * [Github](https://github.com/) - I used this for all coding (IDE) while building the website.
 * [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Used for grid layouts and cards on my page.
 Also allowed me to use Font Awesome icons for my social media links.
 * [Font Awesome](https://fontawesome.com/) - Used for social link icons in conjuction with bootstrap.